Common sense isn't.

 Scroll right if needed to see complete panoramic image.

 Five combined, Photo-stitched images from Canon PowerShot S100 Digital ELPH.
-The Holifield Radioactive Ion Beam Facility (HRIBF brief description) is seen behind the tree at left.
+The Holifield Radioactive Ion Beam Facility (now at archive, 2002) (HRIBF brief description) is seen behind the tree at left.

 The following text is taken verbatim, without comment, from the sign near the church (above, right).
 Thanks to ORNL for this information.